 Since being a real estate salesperson is like having your own business, you’re responsible for your overall success!
 This means handling diverse workload comprising of administrative tasks to networking to buying and selling.
-Let’s go over some important skills to have to succeed.
+Let’s go over some important skills to have in order to succeed.

 Be an effective communicator